Re:Generation – ConsenSIS

 –Yolanda Wisher, ConsenSIS

-ConsenSIS summons “sisterly history” to preserve the past and present literary legacy of Black women and femme poets in Philadelphia.
-By gathering stories through a survey, hosting a reunion, and prototyping historic markers, the project aims to spark new traditions that commemorate a vital creative community in a city where Black women’s contributions to history are often buried under cobblestones and colonial landmarks.
+ConsenSIS summons “sisterly history” to preserve the past and present literary legacy of Black women and femme poets in the Philadelphia area, aiming to spark new traditions that commemorate a vital creative community in a city where Black women’s contributions to history are often buried under cobblestones and colonial landmarks.
+Inspired by appreciation of Philadelphia luminaries such as Sonia Sanchez and ursula rucker, as well as team leads Trapeta Mason and Yolanda Wisher own experiences as poets laureate for the city, the focus of their Re:Generation project was developing and implementing a survey of Black women and femme poets, convening a community gathering, and creating a musical and poetic score.

 Team members include: Yolanda Wisher, Trapeta B. Mayson, Maya Arthur, Mai Eltahir, Nicole Pollard, and Jaléssa Savage.